 The past half-century in the United States has been marked by a dramatic decline of high-paying manufacturing jobs in once-booming industrial cities and towns (Krueger and Summers, 1988; Moretti, 2013).
-This decline has coincided with a secular increase in inequality and declines in the rate of wage growth and upwards earnings mobility-children are far less likely to grow up to earn as much as their parents now than in 1950, particularly in the post-industrial heartland (Chetty et al., 2017).1 However, taking a longer view, manufacturing work opportunities had been scarce in many regions prior to the Second World War (WWII).
+This decline has coincided with a secular increase in inequality and declines in the rate of wage growth and upward earnings mobility-children are far less likely to grow up to earn as much as their parents now than in 1950, particularly in the post-industrial heartland (Chetty et al., 2017).1 However, taking a longer view, manufacturing work opportunities had been scarce in many regions prior to the Second World War (WWII).
 Between 1940 and 1950 the premium for skill fell dramatically, the pre-tax wage distribution underwent a "Great Compression", and the employment level in middle-class production occupations reached unprecedented heights (Goldin and Margo, 1992).
 Over this same period, the U.S. government-financed a wartime industrial expansion that resulted in a threefold increase in manufacturing output over four years.
 While time-series evidence suggests a link between the War effort and post-war prosperity, it has been difficult to establish a direct causal link between wartime investment and the emergence of high-wage manufacturing regions.

 This paper examines how siting a large, government-financed plant in a region during WWII impacted its labor market and the earnings of its pre-War residents in the long run.
 These plants were built as part of an industrial facilities expansion program that increased the value of the national manufacturing capital stock by approximately 50% between 1939 and 1944.
 While the majority of wartime production occurred at pre-existing plants that were retooled or and expanded, entirely new plants had to be constructed to meet government orders of airplanes, ships, ordnance, explosives, and related war goods.
 For security purposes, the military insisted that new plants should be sited outside of established manufacturing hubs in less-congested inland locales with sufficient access to water, power, labor, and housing.
-However, since firms saw little long-run value in large war plants far their pre-existing operations, the government was left to fund the construction of these large new facilities.
-Public spending on the largest 301 plants comprised half of all wartime capital expenditure.
+However, firms were hesistant to stake funds on new large war plants that were far from their existing facilities and had uncertain postwar value-thus, the government was left to fund the construction of these large new facilities.
+Public spending on the largest 301 plants comprised half of all wartime capital expenditure (United States Civilian Production Administration, 1945).

 We test whether places that received more wartime investment supported better manufacturing jobs in the long run and whether pre-War residents benefited from their construction.
 The underlying policy question-can public efforts to increase local investment improve earning opportunities for local residents?-remains relevant today.
-Understanding the answer is vital to understanding whether place-based labor policies can help the economically disadvantaged reach the middle class (Austin et al., 2018; Bartik, 2019; Slattery and Zidar, 2020), whether industrial policy is justified in developing regions (Murphy et al., 1989; Rodrik, 2004; Lane, 2020), and the extent to which infrastructure shapes how urban clusters form and persist (Davis and Weinstein, 2002; Bleakley and Lin, 2012).
-Moreover, as evidence mounts that the places
+The answer to this question is central to understanding whether place-based labor policies can help the economically disadvantaged reach the middle class (Austin et al., 2018; Bartik, 2019; Slattery and Zidar, 2020), whether industrial policy is justified in developing regions (Murphy et al., 1989; Rodrik, 2004; Lane, 2020), and the extent to which infrastructure shapes how urban clusters form

-1It is plausible that the decline of manufacturing hubs, which had once provided mid-century economic opportunity to local residents, directly contributed to the rise of local poverty traps that have hindered upward mobility(Wilson, 1990, 1997)..
-(Chetty et al., 2014) find that local manufacturing prevalence in 2000 is negatively correlated with upward mobility in recent years, during which time manufacturing jobs were in decline.
-This, however, does not rule out the possibility that manufacturing presence was an important driver of upward mobility in earlier periods.
+1It is plausible that the decline of manufacturing hubs, which had once provided mid-century economic opportunity to local residents, directly contributed to the rise of local poverty traps that have hindered upward mobility(Wilson, 1990, 1997).
+Chetty et al. (2014) find that local manufacturing prevalence in 2000 is negatively correlated with upward mobility in recent years, during which time manufacturing jobs were in decline.
+Recent evidence suggests tha manufacturing opportunity was an important driver of upward mobility in earlier periods (Tan, 2019).